davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 ## Relying Parties

 The `trust_anchors` extension is analogous to the `certificate_authorities` extension ({{Section 4.2.4 of RFC8446}}), but more size-efficient.
 Like `certificate_authorities`, `trust_anchors` reveals some information about the relying party's trust anchors.
-Unlike `certificate_authorities`, allows a relying party to only reveal a trust anchor in response to the authenticating party's list, which reduces the fingerprinting exposure.
+However, unlike `certificate_authorities`, `trust_anchors` allows a relying party to only reveal a trust anchor in response to the authenticating party's list, which reduces the fingerprinting exposure.
 This section provides guidance for a relying party to configure this mechanism, based on its privacy goals.

 When using this extension, a relying party's trust anchors may be divided into three categories: